tydye7/startup/README.md

 - **HTML** - For the structure of the website
 - **CSS** - To style the buttons, cards, and other elements
 - **JavaScript** - This will be the gears working in the background to run the appropriate functions to run the game
-- **Service** - This will manage the and the requests and data going in and out for the various function calls
+- **Service** - This will manage the requests and data going in and out for the various function calls
 - **DB** - This will store the information for login credentials, trivia questions, high scores etc...
 - **Login** - To register users and securely store their credentials
 - **WebSocket** - Shows new high scores as they come in